SpaceTeam/rodos/tutorials/00-empty-rodos-project/README.md

 Open Ubunut 20.04 (WSL)
 ```
 $ cd /mnt/c/PATH/TO/STM32CUBDEIDE_WORKSPACE/rodos/tutorials/00-empty-rodos-project/HelloWorld/Debug_linux_x86_on_Win/
-$ ./ HelloWorld
+$ ./HelloWorld
 ```

 ## FAQs
+How can I create my own new RODOS project?
-TIP: To create your own RODOS project, simply copy the HelloWorld project and paste it into the project explorer.
+    - To create your own RODOS project, simply copy the HelloWorld project and paste it into the project explorer.